-As of July 1, 2023, \$850.0 was outstanding under the Term Loan and \$3.7 of the Revolving Credit Facility was being utilized to provide letters of credit to secure the Company's obligations relating to certain insurance programs, and the Company had the ability to borrow up to an additional \$496.3 under the Revolving Credit Facility.
+As of September 30, 2023, \$810.0 was outstanding under the Term Loan, \$3.7 of the Revolving Credit Facility was being utilized to provide letters of credit to secure the Company's obligations relating to certain insurance programs, and \$18.0 of the Revolving Credit Facility had been used to fund the purchase of the business assets of Specline, Inc. which is discussed in Note 14.
+The Company had the ability to borrow up to an additional \$478.3 under the Revolving Credit Facility as of September 30, 2023.